andyle0302/Sign-Language/README.md

 5. During operator selection, 1 means '+', 2 means '-', 3 means '\*', 4 means '/', 5 means '%', 6 means '\*\*', 7 means '>>' or right shift operator, 8 means '<<' or left shift operator, 9 means '&' or bitwise AND and 0 means '|' or bitwise OR.

+## Structure
+    ├── creating a gesture         - Creating gesture ├── displaying all gesture     - Displaying all gesture after created ├── gestures                   - Store all the training images
+    ├── tmp                        - All export model
+    ├── training                   - All trainning codes
+    │   ├── cnn_keras              - Training code using keras
+    │   ├── cnn_tf.py              - Training code using tensorflow
+    └── README.md                  - Some explanation for Sign Language project
 # References
 Saha, D..
 (2018, May 9).
 Sign-Language (Version 1). figshare. https://doi.org/10.6084/m9.figshare.6241901.v1A very simple CNN project.